biannak6288/github-tutorial/README.md

     ```
     c9 README.md
     ```
 3. In the README.md file, type in a message that will show up in github (for example: This is my first repo )
-4. press the keyboard keys "command" & "s" to save your work in the file
+4. Press the keyboard keys "command" & "s" to save your work in the file
 5. In the command line, type:
     ```
     git add .